scott-robbins/PoolParty/code/Lynx/README.md

 *Secure Shells* are a fantastic way of communicating.
 The only challenge here is that you need each endpoint to exchange a secret to get started.
 This can be a challenge because each end of the conversation needs the others secret to communicate securely, and yet they need to somehow communicate their secret to get started.
-Because my endpoints are not actual clients (their machines I own, and presumably will be running remotely) I start by locally creating a directory and encrypting files that contain login information for each node via SSH.
+Because my endpoints are not actual clients (they are machines I own, and presumably will be running remotely) I start by locally creating a directory and encrypting files that contain login information for each node via SSH.